lookbook-hq/lookbook/README.md

 Lookbook v3 is currently in a pre-alpha stage and is under active, exploratory development.

 The 'todo' list below is intended to provide a _very rough_ overview of the current state of progress. **It is not exhaustive**.
-Checked off items may still be revisited/refactored/removed in the future without warning, especially those
+Checked off items may still be revisited/refactored/removed in the future without warning.

 **Emoji key:**